Holy Trinity holds drive-thru in place of traditional Greek Festival

 EGG HARBOR TOWNSHIP — Nick Kafkalas has had a unique first year as chairman of Holy Trinity Greek Orthodox Church’s annual festival.

-With the ongoing COVID-19 pandemic preventing the church from holding the event this summer, with its Greek dancing, music and carnival rides, Kafkalas led the organization of a drive-thru festival Saturday and Sunday to give the community a chance to still enjoy Greek food.
+With the ongoing COVID-19 pandemic preventing the church from holding the event this summer at its Ridge Avenue site, with its Greek dancing, music and carnival rides, Kafkalas led the organization of a drive-thru festival Saturday, Oct.
+17 and Sunday, Oct.
+18 to give the community a chance to still enjoy Greek food.

 Once the kinks were worked out in the first hour, things went well, he said.